Mapping stacks and categorical notions of properness: h -descent Theorems

 is an equivalence.
-(In fact, it is enough to require this only when the pullback diagram is a square-zero extension in the sense of \cite{HigherAlgebra}*{Section~8.4}. \end{enumerate} Let $\pi\colon Z = \Spec R' \to X = \Spec R$ be a finitely presented, surjective, closed immersion, and $\Cech(\pi)$ its Cech nerve.
-Then, the natural pullback functor
+(In fact, it is enough to require this only when the pullback diagram is a square-zero extension in the sense of \cite{HigherAlgebra}*{Section~8.4}.) \end{enumerate} Let $\pi\colon Z = \Spec(R') \to X = \Spec(R)$ be an almost finitely presented, surjective, closed immersion, and $\Cech(\pi)$ its Cech nerve.
+Then the natural pullback functor